thesuavedeveloper/youtube-labs/README.md

 # youtube-labs
-All code and tutorial files created fir my YouTube channel
+All code and tutorial files created for my YouTube channel